mrcha033/YunMin-mamba-3b/README.md

 ## Documentation

-Additional usage notes and a detailed walkthrough of the SageMaker workflow are available in:
+Additional usage notes and a detailed walkthrough of the SageMaker workflow are available in the following documents:

 - [README_SAGEMAKER.md](README_SAGEMAKER.md) – Korean quick start and troubleshooting guide
+- [architecture.md](architecture.md) – brief English overview of the training architecture

 ## License